oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 [example-vault.properties](example-vault.properties).

 ## Access Token Provider
-Provides Oracle JDBC with an access token that authorizes logins to an Autonomous Database.
+The Access Token Provider provides Oracle JDBC with an access token that authorizes logins to an Autonomous Database.
 This is a Resource Provider identified by the name `ojdbc-provider-oci-token`.

 This provider must be configured to <a href="#configuring-authentication">authenticate</a> as